bsdroid/ntrip/trunk/BNC/docs/sphinx/source/chapter5.rst

 Real-time Streams
 """""""""""""""""

 When choosing 'Real-time Streams' BNC will do PPP solutions in real-time.
 This requires pulling GNSS observation streams, Broadcast Ephemeris messages and a stream containing corrections to Broadcast Ephemeris.
-Streams must come in RTCM Version 2 or RTCM Version 3 format.
+Streams must come in RTCM Version 3 format.
 If you do not pull Broadcast Corrections, BNC will switch with its solution to 'Single Point Positioning' (SPP) mode.
-With RTCM Version 2 an ionosphere free linear combination of code-only observations cannot be processed.

 RINEX Files
 """""""""""